stcucufa/dodo/README.md

 The content of the element starts at the first non-whitespace character that is not a name or an attribute value, and ends at the last non-whitespace character before the closing brace of the element.
 Anything other than a brace is treated like a regular character within the content of the element, and special characters may be escaped by a backslash to be treated like a regular character.
+Character data (CDATA) sections can also be used where content or attribute values appear to prevent any character from being interpreted by the parser; these are delimited by `{:` and `:}` and cannot be nested.
 Comments may appear anywhere outside of strings; they start with a pound sign and run to the end of the line.

 ## Transforming Dodo documents